 Culture fit is as impossible to define, as it is to adhere to.

-Employers might be looking for a number of things when they look for the right culture fit – it could be based on values, belief, outlook and behaviour.
+Employers might be looking for a number of things when they look for the right culture fit – it could be based on values, beliefs, outlook and behaviour.